by Sharon Derbyshire | Mar 4, 2020 | Data, Statistics & Probability, Revision, Teaching Ideas & Tools |

 5) Pimp your classroom; Looking for inspiration then look no further for ideas on interactive displays

-6) The Authors; Yes here we are, we have worked hard to build up our website and appreciate all the great feedback I have received!
+6) The Author; here I am, I have worked hard to build up our website and appreciate all the great feedback I have received!
 Laura Rees-Hughes also co-authored NumberLoving from 2012 to 2016.

 7) Maths Top Trumps and Other Games; The Top trumps, one of most successful resources for spicing up practising a skill.